 Can I bring my family with me to the UK?

-Yes, your family members (partner or children under 18) can join you as your dependants.
+Yes, your family members (partner or children under 18) can join you as your dependants, provided they meet the eligibility requirements.

 How long can I stay in the UK under a Skilled Worker Visa?